rickiesmooth/coolcast/README.md

 #### `npm run eject`

 This will start the process of "ejecting" from Create React Native App's build scripts.
 You'll be asked a couple of questions about how you'd like to build your project.

-#### `npm run watch-web`

-This will start webpack and bundles the javascript for web and it will reload if you save edits to your files.